Moristotle/jamstack-intro-playground/README.md

 # Introduction to the JAMstack

-This is the code for a Frontend Masters workshop.
+This is the code that serves as the basis for the playground - powered by Gatsby, Netlify, Fauna & Mailgun!